SciGaP/CyberGateway/README.md

 VanilaGateway
 =============

-A bare bone gateway to demonstrate Apache Airavata
+Sample gateway user interface to demonstrate Apache Airavata API capabilities.

+An customized version of this code runs the IU Cyberinfrastructure Gateway